shazam/php-statsd/README.md

 Configuration
 -------------
-The constructor of the Statdd object needs:
  * A host to push metrics (use 127.0.0.1 if you have netpipes installed in your box).
  * A port (by default, 8126).
  * A namespace (where all your metrics will be added.
 Use "." to separate folders.
  * Optionally, a Monolog\Logger object, to log the metrics.

-An examlpe of a config file for that client could be:
+An example of a config file for that client could be:

 ```yaml
 stats: